Flabellina ischitana (Hirano & Thompson, 1990)

 - Ischitana.
 From the island of Ischia, in the Tirrenian Sea, in the gulf of Naples; where this nudibranch was first cited.

-F. ischitana is a southern European species living in the two Mediterranean basins.
+F. ischitana is a southern European species living both in the Eastern and Western Mediterranean basins.
 In the Iberian Peninsula it has been found in Portugal, the Strait of Gibraltar and all along the Mediterranean coast.
 In Catalonia it is a relatively common species which is recorded in different localities of the Costa Brava such as Cadaques, Cala Aiguablava (Begur), L’Escala and Tossa de Mar.

 |: OBIS||: OPK|